cybershrapnel/stream/README.md

 1. **Download the MEQUAVIS Java App**:
    - Obtain the Java application from the official NanoCheeze or MEQUAVIS GitHub repository.
    - There are several options for installing MEQUAVIS/NanoCheeZe.
-(The JAVA app is extremely exoerimental)
+(The JAVA app is extremely experimental)
    - https://github.com/cybershrapnel/NanoCheeZe/releases/tag/3.1.2.9

 2. **Configure Blockchain Node Access**: